hemeac/kiwiTechTree/README.md

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

-## Near Future Propulsion 1.1.3
+## Near Future Electrical 1.1.3
 Slight repositioning of the tech nodes.
+If Decaying RTGs installed as an optional mod, doubles the half-life to allow the RTGs to be more useful for OPM or other large scale missions.

 ## Near Future Propulsion 1.2.2
 If installed, we will move the Xenon tanks to noble gas fuel system nodes in the tech tree.
 I've added B9 Part Upgrades to Argon and Xenon engines.
 Of particular note, as a third tier upgrade to the Argon Hall Thrusters, I have added a Argon/Xenon mix based on the ideas of Diop, Gibert, and Bouchoule (2019) and Yamasaki, Yokota, and Shimamura (2019), that suggests that mixing Xenon and Argon can improve Argon efficiency, while the latter further notes that having a longer discharge channel is able to promote argon ionization, hence higher efficiency.
 As the hall thrusters had a bit higher thrust relative to xenon for the size class and efficiency, I balanced the VASIMR engines to reflect that gameplay element.
 I also increased the cost of Xenon in the stock if Propulsion is installed.
 Currently 2.5x the original cost and have modified any Xenon tank costs to reflect that change.

 ## Near Future Solar 1.2.3
 If installed, this will place solar a touch earlier in the tech tree and place most stock parts available a bit earlier.
 I've also added B9PS support to the panels, having advanced and concentrated panels similar to NF Solar (no visual difference as seen in Nertea's version).
 I also spread Nertea's solar parts further through the tech tree and added concentrated part variants to those parts which excluded (Just used the Advanced textures in cases where there were no concentrated versions of the textures).
 The basic layout is that fixed panels came first, then deployable, but non-tracking, then deployable and tracking.
 Along the nodes we have upgrades to each of these variants.

 Lastly, the advanced and concentrated versions of both Nertea and stock require a tech upgrade to access.
 Advanced will occur one level above the part, Concentrated two levels.

+## Near Future Spacecraft 1.3.3
+Rebalanced Tech Nodes; Added LF/O Upgrade to Orbital Maneuvering Engines alongside PlumeParty/RealPlume support.
+Renamed a couple of command pods to align with my naming convention of the stock pods.

-## RealPlume 4.0.1
+## RealPlume 4.0.1 / PlumeParty
-Where I have modified engines such as rescaling CNAR, have tried to ensure that the RealPlume is patched for compliance.
+Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
+Where Real Plume is not installed, will use Plume Party.

 ## Restock/Restock+ 1.1.2
 Shuffled the tech nodes.
 Slight cost rebalancing on a couple of science parts.